-Your course project should address an important, interesting open problem related to computer security.
-It's up to you to find a good topic, but I'm happy to discuss your project ideas individually and help you refine them.
+Your course project should address an important, interesting open problem related to computer and network security.
+I'm happy to discuss your project ideas individually and help you refine them.

 I recommend working in groups of 3 or 4.
 The larger the group, the more I'll expect you to accomplish.